MacCannany History, Family Crest & Coats of Arms

 While the Anglicized versions of Irish names are often familiar to people, their Irish Gaelic heritage is often unknown.
 The original Gaelic form of the name MacCannany is O Canain, from the word "cano," which means "wolf cub."

 The surname MacCannany was first found in Tirconnell (Irish: Tír Chonaill) present day Donegal, located in Northwestn Ireland in the province of Ulster, where they held a family seat from very ancient times.

 Early History of the MacCannany family

-Another 290 words (21 lines of text) covering the years 1500, 1659, and 1687 are included under the topic Early MacCannany History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCannany research.
+Another 156 words (11 lines of text) covering the years 1500, 1659, and 1687 are included under the topic Early MacCannany History in all our PDF Extended History products and printed products wherever possible.

 MacCannany Spelling Variations

 Because early scribes and church officials often spelled names as they sounded, a person could have many various spellings of his name.Many different spelling variations of the surname MacCannany were found in the archives researched.
 These included Cannon, O'Cannon, MacCannon, Cannan, Cannen, Cannin, MacCannan, McCannon, McCannan and many more.